Package Handlers

 source_env packages/packages.envrc

-Aggregates per-package skill files into a single packages/SKILLS.md for AI coding agents.
+Creates symlinks (or copies) to per-package skill files for AI coding agents.

 Purpose

-Packages can provide SKILL.md or SKILLS.md files that describe capabilities or instructions for AI agents.
-The skills handler collects these and produces a unified reference document.
+Packages can provide skill files (SKILL.md) that describe capabilities or instructions for AI agents.
+The agents handler discovers these skill files and creates organized symlinks in .agents/skills/ and optionally .claude/skills/ for use by AI tools.

 ---